raspberrypilearning/astropi-iss-speed/en/step_3.md

 --- task ---

-Create a new function called `get_time_dfference`.
+Create a new function called `get_time_difference`.
 It will take two arguments, which will be the file names of the two images.

 --- code ---
 ---